david-04/shortycut/src/docs/configuration.md

 ## ![](img/arrow.svg) shortcutFormat.url.multiLinkIndicator.default

 This property defines the default behavior for keywords with multiple links.
-It can be set to `replacePrevious`, `openInNewTab` or `showMenu` (which is the default value).
+It can be set to `replacePrevious`, `openInNewTab`, or `showMenu` (which is the default value).
 See "[Multi-link shortcuts](multi-link-shortcuts.md)" for details.

 ## ![](img/arrow.svg) homepage.keywords

 This property defines keywords that can be entered in the browser's address bar to open ShortyCut's homepage.
-The default values are `?`, `help`, `home`, `homepage`, `sc` and`shortycut`.
+The default values are `?`, `help`, `home`, `homepage`, `sc`, and `shortycut`.
 When entering one of these keywords, the homepage is opened (instead of invoking the default [search engine](default-search-engine.md)).

 ## ![](img/arrow.svg) homepage.suggestions.showKeywords